Mark Samson begins his 10th year as Head Coach of the Lights and

 Marc, who is a Physical Therapist here in Havre and married to Katie Polette; and Tricia, who is

-in her final year of school at Northern.
+a Junior High teacher in Havre.
 The Samson’s are also proud

-grandparents to Troy & Jordyn(Kyle and Brooke)and Kayley &
+grandparents to Troy & Jordyn(Kyle and Brooke)Kayley, Cooper

 (Marc and Katie).